rakitha17/say-something/README.md

 # 'Say Something' Ecommerce Web App

-A simple TTS application that helps convert text into speech with selected voice.
+A simple TTS application that helps convert text into speech with a selected voice.

 ## Table of contents